AmitVethuson/CSCI3060Phase5/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;-The path to the master bank accounts file must be written first, followed by the path to the merged transactions file\
  &nbsp;&nbsp;&nbsp;&nbsp;-e.g. "input/oldMasterBankAccounts.txt input/mergedBankAccountTransaction.txt"\
  -Run using intellij

+Test files:\
+ The test files are located in the directory /Tests/sample.
+This directory has the JUnit tests and the results.